Careers Education, Information, Advice and Guidance (CEIAG)

 - Commissions Connexions to provide high quality, impartial careers advice to pupils in Years 7-11.

-- Has its own purpose built Careers Centre operated by the Head of Careers, Mr. N. Dunn, and used by Connexions.
+- Has its own purpose built Careers Centre operated by the Head of Careers, Mr. N. Dunn (contact details can be found in the Provider Access Policy) and used by Connexions.

 - Is a Careers Development Institute (CDI) School Affiliate and is working towards the Quality in Careers Standard.